-Candidates take the initiative in planning, management and completion of the task.
-However, the teacher or lecturer may support candidates in planning and preparation of the piece.
-Reasonable assistance may be given in general terms to a group or class (for example advice on how to find information) or may be given to candidates on an individual basis.
+Candidates should take the initiative in the planning, management and completion of the task.
+However, the teacher or lecturer may support the candidates in the planning and preparation of the piece.
+Reasonable assistance may be given in general terms to a group or class (for example advice on the finding of information) or may be given to candidates on an individual basis.

 The term 'reasonable assistance' is used in recognition of the need to support candidates through this task; however, care should be taken by teachers and lecturers to avoid too much intervention.
-If candidates require more than what is thought to be 'reasonable assistance' they may not be ready for assessment, or they may have been entered for the wrong level of qualification.
+If candidates require more than what is deemed to be 'reasonable assistance' they may not be ready for assessment, or it may be that they have been entered for the wrong level of qualification.